cph-cachet/flutter-plugins/packages/health/README.md

 # Health

-Enables reading and writing health data from/to Apple Health, Google Fit and Health Connect.
+Enables reading and writing health data from/to Apple Health and Health Connect.

 > Google Fitness API is deprecated and will be turned down in 2024, thus this package will also transition to only support Health Connect.